Your privacy matters.

 Personal information that does not identify you, but potentially could be combined with other information in a way that enables you to be identified, can include things like an Internet Protocol (IP) address and general current location.

-Please note that Lights Film School students with Premium Membership are invited, but by no means required, to share details about themselves with the Lights Film School community.
+Please note that Lights Film School students who have activated their Premium Membership are invited, but by no means required, to share details about themselves with the Lights Film School community.
 For example, their name, nationality, bio, project assignments, as well as posts that abide by our community guidelines and a representative photograph, like you see on traditional social media websites.
-For many of our students, the resulting community is an attractive aspect of the Lights Film School educational experience.
+For some of our students, the resulting community is an attractive aspect of the Lights Film School educational experience.

 The CCPA requires businesses to provide a list of the categories of personal information collected from consumers over the past twelve (12) months.
 Again, as a super small business, our understanding is that Lights Media Collective does not fall within the scope of the CCPA.
 But we share its vision for a transparent internet that champions people’s privacy and protection, and are happy to provide such a list.